live-wire/journal/README.md

   - Service (Simple load balancer / clusterIp service)
   - Usually a ConfigMap
   - A pod disruption budget, so pods are not killed voluntarily (for maintenance, autoscaling etc.)
+- Get all CRD and resources in your k8s cluster: `kubectl api-resources -o wide`

 ---
 `Sep 24, 2021`